-Adobe Photoshop Lightroom 5 review
+Adobe Photoshop Lightroom 5 full review

 Adobe Lightroom offers most of what you'd need from a digital darkroom and asset manager, handling a range of common still image, RAW and video formats, and using Photoshop or external applications when heavier editing is required.